 Warehouse staff follow pick-and-pack instructions that suppress visual identifiers.
 Branded tape, inserts, and promotional cards are excluded.
 Box size matches product volume to limit void fill, since oversized parcels attract inspection.

-Labeling And Carrier-facing Data
+Labeling and Carrier-Facing Data

 Carrier-visible documentation contains logistics data only.
 Labels list weight, dimensions, routing codes, and tracking numbers.
 Sender names reference fulfillment centers or holding entities, not retail storefronts.